JoeHolt/HandGestureRecognizer/docs/index.md

 The actions were carried out with the help of the AppleScript and the associated python library.

 ### Results
-My applicaiton ended up working with the following stats...

-Here is my presentation video....
+For a live look at the resulting application, take a look at my video presentation bellow:

 ### Current State of the Art